Group A Strep (GAS) Infection Facts

 The most serious complication of acute rheumatic fever is cardiac involvement, and congestive heart failure, cerebrovascular accidents, and endocarditis are common among individuals with rheumatic heart disease.
 About 1.5% of people with rheumatic carditis die of the disease annually.
 Morbidity and mortality rates have demonstrated steady improvement, a decline which is likely attributable to careful disease surveillance and initiation of prompt aggressive therapy.

-Glomerulonephritis following acute streptococcal infection carries a very good prognosis -- 95% of patients recover spontaneously within three to four weeks without long-term sequelae (effects).
+Glomerulonephritis following acute streptococcal infection carries a very good prognosis -- 95% of patients recover spontaneously within 3-4 weeks without long-term sequelae (effects).

 STSS has a case-fatality rate of 30%-60%.